dfinity-side-projects/js-dfinity-radix-tree/docs/spec.md

 node : = [LBRANCH, RBRANCH]
 ```

-All empty values in the array are encoded as "undefined".
+All empty values in the array are encoded as "null".
-An emty tree is defined as `[undefined, undefined]`
+An emty tree is defined as `[null, null]`

 ## Branches